Quantum theory of molecular orientations: Monodromy detection via interferometry

 \prg{Matter-wave diffraction} Conceptually, the matter wave diffraction is easier to visualize, but in practice may yield poorer signal and phase contrast due to loss of molecular flux at each ``beamsplitter'' step of the interferometer.
 In this approach, a beam of aligned molecules is incident on a double slit, whose two paths correspond to the arms of the interferometer [Fig.~\ref{fig:interferometry}(a)].

 Next, the molecules in the lower arm are rotated according to the stroboscopic sequence of ultrafast pulses described in Fig.~\ref{fig:stroboscopic}.
-Hitting the molecule with an ultrafast pulse at every rotational revival time (\(T_{\text{rev}}=2\pi/B\sim 10\) ps, with \(B\) the rotational constant) is experimentally challenging, as typical pulsed laser repetition rates are too low.
+While hitting the molecule with an ultrafast pulse at every rotational revival time (\(T_{\text{rev}}=2\pi/B\sim 10\) ps, with \(B\) the rotational constant) can effect a \textit{lab-frame} rotation in a manner compatible with transient alignment, it is also experimentally challenging, as typical pulsed laser repetition rates are too low.
 Furthermore, realistic molecules can support only about 10 good rotational revivals prior to dephasing due to rovibrational coupling \cite{Dooley_direct_2003,Spanner_field-free_2004,Lee_coherent_2006}, so one cannot apply realigning pulses at arbitrarily large integer multiples of \(T_{\text{rev}}\).

 One solution is to split up the aligning laser beam path into $N$ arms, with the \(j\)th arm experiencing a relative path length delay of \(jT_{\text{rev}}\), before recombining the arms again and directing them onto the molecules.
 Available laser power severely limits the number of times we can split and recombine a beam, meaning that we can afford roughly \(N\sim 3\) arms.